ACTEMRA monotherapy provided rapid response for patients in the AMBITION trial 2

 Randomized, double-blind, 24-week, Phase III clinical study in MTX-naïve/-free† patients with moderately to severely active RA.
 The primary endpoint was ACR20 response at week 24.
 Patients were treated with ACTEMRA 8 mg/kg IV* (every 4 weeks) or an escalating dose of MTX.
 MTX dose was initiated at 7.5 mg/week and increased to a maximum dose of 20 mg/week within 8 weeks.

 *The recommended starting dose for ACTEMRA IV for adult patients is 4 mg/kg every 4 weeks followed by an increase to 8 mg/kg every 4 weeks based on clinical response.

-ACTEMRA is indicated for the treatment of adult patients with moderately to severely active rheumatoid arthritis (RA) who have had an inadequate response to one or more Disease-Modifying Anti-Rheumatic Drugs (DMARDs).
+†ACTEMRA is not indicated for the treatment of MTX-naïve patients with RA.
+ACTEMRA is indicated for the treatment of adult patients with moderately to severely active RA who have had an inadequate response to one or more DMARDs.

-IMPORTANT SAFETY INFORMATION
+SELECT IMPORTANT SAFETY INFORMATION

 ACTEMRA is contraindicated in patients with known hypersensitivity to ACTEMRA.